ZLHe0/HTL-NextBasketRec/README.md

 # HTL-NextBasketRec
 An implementation of the Heterogeneous Transfer Learning (HTL) method for next-basket recommendation scenarios.
 > The work is currently under review.
-Additional details about the model and the theory behind it will be added after the paper is published.
+Additional details about the model and the theory will be added after the paper is published.

 ## Sample Code: Model Training and Evaluation
 To generate the results, please adhere to the following steps: